human-conditions/yodrew.github.io-original/_pages/format.md

 ###### 8-day retreat

 The organism's response to darkness is cumulative; the healing process deepens every day.
 An 8-day retreat is more than twice as beneficial as a 4-day retreat.

-And one can begin retreating with an 8-day retreat once conditions are met.
+One can begin retreating with an 8-day retreat once conditions are met.
+It is best for everyone who can.
+It seems to be necessary for 5-10% of the population, those who:

+- are really insomnious
+- are really well rested on a regular basis
+- are extremely defended psychologically

+So if you try a 4-day retreat and it didn't help, keep trying until you have done a proper 8-day retreat.

 An 8-day retreat has all the elements of a 4-day retreat, plus: